-If all your land was operated by a renter or sharecropper for all of 1978, you do not have to complete the entire form.
-In this case, you should:
+If all your land was operated by a renter or share-cropper for all of 1978, you do not have to complete the entire form.
+In this case, you you quit operating.
+If you sold your farm, please give the name and address of current owner or operator, if known, d.
+Mail the form in the return envelope provided.

 - a.
-Complete item 6 for renter. - b.
-Skip to section 28 and complete Name, Address, Telephone number, etc. - c.
+Complete item 6 for renter. - Skip to section 28 and complete Name, Address, Telephone number, etc. - c.
 Explain briefly in the margin or on separate paper that you did not operate a farm or ranch in 1978.
-For example, "All land rented out," "Sold Farm," "Retired," etc., and give the approximate date that you quit operating.
-If you sold your farm, please give the name and address of current owner or operator, if known.
+For example, "All land rented out," "Sold Farm," "Retired," etc., and give the approximate date that